teampoltergeist/poltergeist/README.md

     enables `:hover` effects etc to trigger before the click happens, which can affect the click in some cases.
 [Issue #120]

+*   Don't blow up when `evaluate_script` is called with a cyclic structure.

 ### 0.7.0 ###

 #### Features ####